-In most cases, a Product Catalog takes precedence to all the other systems of a Telco provider, and, consequently, it is the Product Catalog that should become one’s true North for the implementation of Billing and Ordering software.
+In most cases, the Product Catalog takes precedence to all the other systems of a Telco provider, and, consequently, it is the Product Catalog that should become one’s true North for the implementation of Billing and Ordering software.

-Use web services to re-write the APIs of the applications that receive data from other apps, as well as the APIs of the application that is responsible for retrieving data from the Product Catalog and sending it to the Ordering system.
+Use web services to re-write the APIs of the applications that receive data from other apps, as well as the APIs of the application that are responsible for retrieving data from the Product Catalog and sending it to the Ordering system.